Diet and exercise in pregnancy with type 1/2 diabetes

 Try to eat a healthy, balanced diet and stay active throughout your pregnancy.
-This will help you keep your blood sugar levels under control.
+This will help keep your blood sugar levels within target, and increase your chances of a healthy pregnancy.

 Your diet in pregnancy